neemagaurav1996/blog/_posts/2022-02-08-wordle-good-start-words.md

 </figure>

-You might have probably heard of Wordle, which is a word guessing game.
+You might have probably heard of Wordle, which is a word-guessing game.
 If you've played Wordle before, you'll know that the most important part of solving the puzzle is starting with a good word.
 In this article, we will use word analysis to determine the best first word to use when solving Wordle.

 <!--more-->